 Rail & Transport Security

 Many companies involved with goods transportation (haulage yards, rail heads etc) have long used our systems to provide a suitable perimeter security solution.
-A good example of this is rail head security where our fence detection system in particular has proved highly successful.
+A good example of this is rail head security where our perimeter detection system has proved highly successful.

 Extra Note: There is one aspect of Granville Woods’ story that we feel merits a special mention.
 It reflects the man’s self belief and strength of character and has contributed to the great esteem in which his work is held by today’s engineering and electronics community.